-Join the Canadian Grain Commission as we celebrate the 100th anniversary of Grain Statistics Weekly!
-The first report was published in early January 1921.
-Since then, it has helped document the history of the Canadian grain sector by providing important and transparent information to all those who work in Canadian agriculture.
+The Grain Statistics Weekly report celebrated its 100th birthday in 2021!
+Since January 7, 1921, it has helped document the history of the Canadian grain sector by providing important and transparent information to all those who work in Canadian agriculture.

-Go back in time and see some of the key milestones that have shaped the Grain Statistics Weekly reports over the past century.
+Go back in time and see some of the key milestones that have shaped the Grain Statistics Weekly reports.

 The first known issue of the Grain Statistics Weekly report was published by the Dominion Bureau of Statistics (known today as Statistics Canada) in January 1921 for the week ending January 7, 1921.
 The report was called “Canadian grain statistics” and was quite detailed for the era.

 This new report helped those in the grain sector to see the transparent movement of grain in the Canadian grain sector and helped with the selling of grain.
 Most of the statistics in these early issues are still included in today’s reports, although in tonnes instead of bushels.
 The full version of this report is available in Government of Canada archives.

 On October 21, 1950, the Dominion Bureau of Statistics (known today as Statistics Canada) decided to change the name of the publication.
 After nearly 30 years, the publication name was changed from Canadian grain statistics to the name as we know it today: Grain Statistics Weekly.
 The full version of this report is available in the Government of Canada archives.